Dictador: Best Of…..1981

 In 1913 Don Julio Arango y Parra founded Destileria Colombiana, producers of Dictador ron.
-Based in Cartagena Columbia, Dictador produces gin, cigars and coffee as well as rum.
+Based in Cartagena Colombia, Dictador produces gin, cigars and coffee as well as rum.

 In 2009, with international financial backing, Dictador have sought to expand into more markets, although it is not a brand one encounters very often in the UK.

 For this rum in the “Best Of” range, master blender Hernan Parra “carefully chooses the liquids” and according to Dictador on the back of the bottle, they “represent a selection from our best and oldest barrels in our collection, which has been developing for over 100 years.”